 “Maktub, thought the boy” (92-93).

-And all my life I have believed in such a great love, one that is divided into ‘twin souls’ and only feels at peace when the two are made whole.
+All my life I have believed in such a great love, one that is divided into ‘twin souls’ and only feels at peace when the two are made whole.
 Have you found your great love?

 “You must understand that love never keeps a man from pursuing his Personal Legend.
 If he abandons that pursuit, it’s because it wasn’t true love…the love that speaks the Language of the World” (120).

 For the past two years I have struggled with a divorce and only when I read that ‘love never keeps a man from pursuing his Personal Legend’ did I finally understand why I was not happy and not in tune with the Universe.
 For you see, my ex-wife, from the moment I met her, constantly made life difficult for me because she could not possibly imagine my Personal Legend and how important such a calling is to me and to the world.
 Not many people can understand another person’s Personal Legend, and that is exactly why it is not love, especially the true kind.

 But we cannot be angry at such people who are blinded by their own misgivings and failures.
 They have given up on their own Personal Legend long ago and they simply want to drag you down with them.
 Don’t let them.
 By any means necessary, follow your heart and see it to the end.
 Much like the young Santiago, who constantly gains and loses only to find himself getting closer to achieving his dream (and in this story it is both a figurative and a literal dream that he seeks to accomplish).

 Much like Santiago, with each passing day I find my dreams becoming reality.
 But this, too, comes at a great cost.
 Most people are not willing to pay such high prices nor make such costly sacrifices.
 And why is that?